tuva-health/docs/docs/guides/geospatial-analytics.md

 - **Snowflake:** Data warehouse that stores all patient data
 - **AWS S3:** Cloud storage location where we send outbound data (from Snowflake that needs to be geo-coded) and inbound data (that has been geo-coded and needs to be loaded back into Snowflake)
-- **Lambda Address Batcher:** Lambda function that breaks up outbound data into smaller batches so that AWS Location Services is more performant
+- **Lambda Address Batcher:** Lambda function that breaks up address data into smaller batches so that AWS Location Services is more performant and sends those batches to the SQS Queue
-- **SQS:** Queuing service running on lambda that watches for outbound data ready to be coded and inbound data that is ready to be moved back to AWS S3
+- **SQS:** Queuing service that holds the batched address data for processing by Lambda and Location services
-- **AWS Location Services:** An AWS service that takes patient addresses and assigns them a latitude and longitude
+- **Lambda Geo-coding:** Lambda function that reads messages from the SQS Queue, runs them through AWS Location Services, then writes them back to S3

 The [geo-coding](https://github.com/tuva-health/geo-coding) repository contains all the terraform code for creating the infrastructure and python code for the lambda functions upon which AWS Location Services will run.
 Instructions for deploying this code can be found in the README of this repository.

-After setting up the infrastructure and lambda functions from the geo-coding repo, we need to create an AWS role that allows access to the S3 bucket you want to read from and write to (note the ARN).
+After setting up the infrastructure and lambda functions from the geo-coding repo, we need to create an AWS role that allows access to the S3 bucket you want to read from and write to.
+Full instructions for setting up the role are [here](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration).
 Then you then need to create a storage integration in Snowflake that uses that role.
 To create the storage integration:

 ```sql
 create or replace storage integration <NAME>